Convex and concave decompositions of affine $3$-manifolds: Concave affine -manifolds

-Now assume that $A_{1}$ is compressible in $M$.
-By Dehn's lemma, $A_{1}$ has an essential simple closed curve bounding a disk in $M$.
-We lift the closed curve to $\tilde A_{1}$, and $\tilde A_1$ contains a simple closed curve $c_1$ not bounding a disk in $\tilde A_1$.
-We may assume that $c_1$ imbeds to a simple closed curve in the two-faced submanifold by taking a finite cover of $M$ if necessary.
-(A preimage of a two-faced submanifold is still one by Proposition 8.13 of \cite{psconv}.)
+\deltxt{ We may assume that $c_1$ is embedded to a simple closed curve in the two-faced submanifold by taking a finite cover of $M$ if necessary.
+(A preimage of the two-faced submanifold is still one by Proposition 8.13 of \cite{psconv}.)
 Thus, $\{g(c_1)| g \in \Gamma_1\}$ is a collection of mutually disjoint curves.
 Then $c_1$ bounds a compact disk $D_1$ in $I_R^o$ not contained in $\tilde A_1$, and $D_1 \cap \tilde A_1$ contains a component $D'_1$ of $\tilde A_1 - c_1$.
 Since $\tilde A_1$ regularly covers a compact submanifold, there exists a deck transformation $g$ acting on $\tilde A_1$ so that